-The ongoing COVID-19 pandemic and actions taken in response to it have resulted and may continue to result in disruptions to our business operations, which could have a material adverse effect on our business.
+The COVID-19 pandemic has adversely affected and it or other public health crises, including and future pandemics or epidemics could in the future adversely affect our business operations, which could have a material adverse effect on our business.

-Our business and operations, including but not limited to ongoing or planned research and development activities, have been and may continue to be adversely affected by the ongoing COVID-19 pandemic, which has also caused significant disruption in the operations of third parties upon whom we rely.
+Our business and operations, including but not limited to ongoing or planned research and development activities, have been and may continue to be adversely affected by the COVID-19 pandemic, which has also caused significant disruption in the operations of third parties upon whom we rely.
+Other future public health crises, including any future pandemics or epidemics could have a similar impact on our business.